Car insurance claim process | what to do after an accident

 Regardless of whether the cops are coming, you need to act like one yourself.
 It’s important to collect evidence and details, and to take photos of the scene; a job made far easier by the advent of the mobile phone.

-Speaking of which, it maybe worth downloading an app - just in case - like AAMI Access, the NRMA Insurance app, or SGIO Insurance one - so you have a checklist of what to do with you at all times, and can instantly lodge a claim.
+Speaking of which, it maybe worth downloading your insurance app - just in case - so you have a checklist of what to do with you at all times, and can instantly lodge a claim.

 The information motor vehicle accident claims insist that you collect at the scene includes the name, address and registration details of the other car involved, and the name and address of the owner of the vehicle, if it is not the driver.
 Get the name of their insurer, too, for good measure.